 Trends across stocks were aggregated and evaluated using three species types: flatfish (arrowtooth flounder, flathead sole, northern rock sole, and yellowfin sole), gadids (walleye pollock and Pacific cod), and rockfish (Pacific ocean perch and northern rockfish).
 Two statistics were used to evaluate trends across the cases that added ageing error and growth variability.
-The first statistic we used to evaluate the influence of adding ageing error was the average coefficient of variation (CV) in age agreement.
+The first statistic that we used to evaluate the influence of adding ageing error was the average coefficient of variation (CV) in age agreement.
 We computed this by computing the CV in the tester ages for a given reader age, then averaged these CVs across the reader ages.
-The second statistic we used to evaluate the influence of adding growth variability was the average CV in age-length data.
+The second statistic that we used to evaluate the influence of adding growth variability was the average CV in age-length data.
 We computed the average age-length CV by computing the CV in length for a given age, then averaging the CVs in length-at-age across age.

 Results

-While the magnitude of age composition ISS was stock and region specific, the general result that was consistent across the stocks evaluated was a reduction in age composition ISS as additional sources of uncertainty were introduced in the bootstrap procedure (Figure 2).
+While the magnitude of age composition ISS was stock- and region-specific, the general result that was consistent across the stocks evaluated was a reduction in age composition ISS as additional sources of uncertainty were introduced in the bootstrap procedure (Figure 2).
 This reduction in age composition ISS resulted for both sex-specific and total (combined sex) age composition ISS.
-The relative magnitude of adding ageing error compared to growth variability was also stock and region specific.
+The relative magnitude of adding ageing error compared to growth variability was also stock- and region-specific.
 For example, adding ageing error to arrowtooth flounder age data resulted in smaller ISS than adding growth variability in the GOA, but larger ISS in the EBS.
-Variability in the age composition ISS across the scenarios evaluated was also stock and region specific, with Pacific cod and walleye pollock in the EBS having the greatest reduction in ISS and AI Atka mackerel having the least.
+Variability in the age composition ISS across the scenarios evaluated was also stock- and region-specific, with Pacific cod and walleye pollock in the EBS having the greatest reduction in ISS and AI Atka mackerel having the least.

 The age composition relative ISS across uncertainty scenarios revealed patterns across species types within each region evaluated (Figure 3).
 Including ageing error for rockfish had a larger proportional reduction in relative ISS than including growth variability.
 However, growth variability had a larger proportional reduction for flatfish and gadid relative ISS than adding ageing error.
 Flatfish exhibited the greatest variability in the proportional reduction in relative ISS in any given region, while gadids had the smallest relative ISS, in general.
 For example, after adding ageing error and growth variability the relative ISS for gadid was 85-95% in the AI, 40-50% in the EBS, and 70-80% in the GOA (Figure 3).
 Overall, adding both ageing error and growth variability decreased the relative ISS to 50-90% of the Base ISS for flatfish, 40-90% for gadids, and 80-95% for rockfish.

-A positive relationship is observed, by species group, between the number of age samples taken per haul and the age composition ISS per sampled haul (top panel of Figure 4).
+A positive relationship was observed, by species group, between the number of age samples taken per haul and the age composition ISS per sampled haul (top panel of Figure 4).
 However, as sources of uncertainty were added to age data this positive trend was dampened for each species type; this was particularly true for gadids as compared to flatfish and rockfish.
 Across species types the age composition ISS per haul was around half of the number of sampled ages per haul, less for rockfish and gadids.
-The age composition ISS per haul was, on average, the largest for flatfish, followed by rockfish, and was the smallest for gadids (bottom panel of Figure 4).
+The age composition ISS per haul was, on average, the largest for flatfish, followed by rockfish, and it was the smallest for gadids (bottom panel of Figure 4).
 The variability in the age composition ISS per haul across years, regions, and sex categories was also the largest for flatfish compared to gadids and rockfish.